 Five minutes from Glastonbury and with Wells just 10 minutes away this funky pub is full of surprises.
 On the riverside terrace you will be impressed by the sweeping views of the county’s wetland known as the Somerset Levels, step inside and you will be blown away by this dog pub’s retro décor.
 There are David Hockney prints on the walls and the red faux leather booths create a Pulp Fiction vibe.
 The picture windows and skylights bring the outside in, creating an airy spacious feel.
 The menu is described as “modern European” and there is a range of Belgian craft ales as well as local ciders and ales on tap.

 Some will say that Somerset has to be the most scenic country in England and it is not difficult to see why.
 Perhaps it is because of its landscape which the Tourist Trail describes as “varied, ranging from wetlands and estuaries, rolling hills across the wilderness of Exmoor and plunging cliffs with a network of caves and caverns”.
-Many of the dog walking trails in Somerset are perfectly suited for days out with your pet.
+Many of the dog walking trails in Somerset are perfectly situated close to our Somerset dog friendly hot tub cottage breaks.
 If you are also struggling with finding things to do, see our detailed guide on dog activities in Somerset.

 Pretty villages and towns make up this tapestry, each with at least one establishment that qualifies in the Somerset dog friendly pubs’ category, some of which we have highlighted here.
 For accommodation, see all the pet friendly log cabins in Somerset.